 Staying in an old Airstream is so much more memorable than a pricey hotel.
 The shiny silver bullets are iconic, and luckily, if you don’t already own one of the sleek vintage trailers, you don’t need to invest a whole lot of money to experience a night in one of them.

-Thanks to AirBNB, you can stay in comfy private Airstreams from different eras, all over the world.
+Thanks to sites like RVshare & AirBNB, you can stay in comfy private Airstreams from different eras, all over the world.
 We picked out some of the highest rated options – in the finest locations – that are currently available to rent – and now our bucket list has just gotten 10 times longer.
 Take a look!

 1. Malibu Dream Airstream – Malibu, California

 Malibu, California is a paradise of its own, but throw in a gorgeous Airstream perched on a private bluff and the quiet getaway feels even dreamier.
 With the trailer’s top location comes mesmerizing ocean views, pristine surrounding nature, and even occasional wildlife sightings.